gatecrasher777/htflow/README.md

 # htflow

-Add structured html5 codeflow into your javascript/nodejs projects
+Add structured html5 codeflow into your javascript/nodejs projects.

 ## Features

-* All standard html5 tags as class methods
+* All standard html5 tags as class methods.
-* Flexible html input; string, function, array of strings or functions, multiple arguments
+* Flexible html input; string, function, array of strings or functions, multiple arguments.
-* Inbuilt method loops, conditionals and switches so your html and programming logic can reside together
+* Inbuilt method loops, conditionals and switches so your html and programming logic can reside together.
-* Provides several helper methods
+* Provides several helper methods.
 * Fast, lightweight, no dependencies.

 ## Usage